jonnor/agree/doc/braindump.md

 Ideally any standard JavaScript way of combining the functions/classes using contracts (mostly imperative) would give all benefits of the contracts, like static verification and test generation.

+However this will require very complex [flow-analysis](https://en.wikipedia.org/wiki/Data-flow_analysis), to determine how values travel through a program, and which values it may take on.
+For a dynamic language like JavaScript, the latter is especially hard.

-However this will require very complex flow-analysis.
-And it may be easier if we provide also a library which guides or enforces best-practices, and maybe support introspection in similar ways as individual Agree-using functions/classes/instances do.
+It may be easier if we provide also a library which guides or enforces best-practices, and maybe support introspection in similar ways as individual Agree-using functions/classes/instances do.
+That way, we may be able to provide the same information

 Possible approaches include `higher-order functions`, taking the contracted functions as input.
 Typically limited to working with syncronous functions (returning results),